 The short answer is, it depends.
 Are you willing to commit trading capital to a stock where you do not clearly know what you are buying?
 For many investors, the mystery of SPACs is what makes them interesting.

-Also, it should be noted that if you get in at or near the IPO price your downside is limited since you can always request your money back when a company Despacs.
-For this reason SPACs offer speculative investors huge potential upside with limited downside risk.
+Remember that you can always request your money back when a SPAC finally merges.
+For this reason, SPACs offer speculative investors huge potential upside with limited downside risk.

 Best SPACs To Buy: Final Thoughts